LukeShortCloud/lifepages/src/government/politics.rst

 Comparison of Parties
 ---------------------

-The two most popular political parties in the U.S.A. are Democrats (Liberals) and Republicans (Conservatives).
+The two most popular political parties in the U.S.A. are Democrats/Liberals/Left-Wing and Republicans/Conservatives/Right-Wing.
 These are the stances for each topic for each party.
 Not all politicans agree with their own party on every topic.
 [1]

 .. csv-table::
    :header: Topic, Democrats, Republicans